datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/organize-service-catalog.md

-# Organize the service catalog
+---
+description: ""
+title: ""
+---

+# Service Group Management

 Microservice applications may span many namespaces or environments making them difficult to visualise and manage.
 The service catalog allows you to list all of your services so that they are organised and accessible in a single place.

 This guide describes how to use [service groups](/docs/cloud/latest/service-catalog/concepts/service-groups) to help you to visualize and manage your environments.

 ## Identify the services you want to group together